Me, You, Everyone – Knowing the impact you have using 360 degree feedback

 - What do you want to get out of this session?

-- What, for you, would make this a productive meeting?
+- How can we make this a productive meeting?

-- What do you want to have by the end of this session?
+- Do you have a goal?
+What do you want to have by the end of this session?

 - What overarching themes emerge?